Pat Hanly: Major public commissions

 Hanly completed a number of large public murals at Auckland Airport, the University of Auckland School of Architecture, and the Aotea Centre.
 Hanly was also responsible for the Peace Mural on the corner of Karangahape and Ponsonby Roads in Auckland.

 Hanly was also commissioned by Miles Warren to paint "Rainbow Pieces" for the Christchurch Town Hall in 1971.

 Critical recognition

 During his time at the Canterbury College School of Art, Hanly received the Turner Prize for landscape, open to students, in 1953.
 He won the Manawatu Prize for Contemporary Art four times (1963, 1964, 1966, and 1967).

+In 1971 Hanly was one of ten artists chosen for the Ten Big Paintings exhibition to celebrate the opening of a new wing for the Auckland Art Gallery Toi o Tāmaki.

-His artwork is held in serval New Zealand institutions including the collections of Te Papa, Auckland Art Gallery Toi o Tāmaki and Christchurch Art Gallery Te Puna o Waiwhetu.
+His artwork is held in several New Zealand institutions including the collections of Te Papa, Auckland Art Gallery Toi o Tāmaki.i and Christchurch Art Gallery Te Puna o Waiwhetu.